-- 6) After you have typed the last item in the list, press [Enter] twice.
+- 6) After you have typed the last item in the list, press [Enter] twice instead of once.
 Pressing it a second time indicates that you are ending the list and the next paragraph will be normal. - 7) On the new line type Days of the Week.
-Format the text as bold and 18 point size. - 8) Type a number 1, press [Tab] and then type Monday. - 9) Press [Enter] to complete the paragraph and it will be automatically formatted as a numbered list. - 10) Complete the list so that it appears like the example below.
+Format the text as bold and 18 point size. - 8) Start a new line and type a number 1, press [Tab] and then type Monday. - 9) Press [Enter] to complete the paragraph and it will be automatically formatted as a numbered list. - 10) Complete the list so that it appears like the example below.

-Days of the Week
+Days of the Week 1 Monday 2 Tuesday 3 Wednesday 4 Thursday 5 Friday 6 Saturday

-1 Monday

-2 Tuesday

-3 Wednesday

-4 Thursday

-5 Friday

-6 Saturday

-7 Sunday
+Sunday

-11) Press [Enter] twice to complete the list.

-12) Save the document as Lists Practice.
+- 11) Press [Enter] twice to complete the list. - 12) Save the document as Lists Practice.